ahlashkari/VolMemLyzer/README.md

 python VolatilityFeatureExtractor.py <path-to-memory-dump>
 ```

+### Execution Example
+python3 VolatilityFeatureExtractor.py -o output.csv memdump_name.raw

-## Features
+### Features
 The memory feature extractor for learning-based solutions with the 26 new features implemented to target obfuscated and hidden malware.
 Malfind - commitCharge - Total number of Commit Charges
 Malfind - protection - Total number of protection
 Malfind - uniqueInjections - Total number of unique injections
 Ldrmodule - avgMissingFromLoad - The average amount of modules missing from the load list
 Ldrmodule - avgMissingFromInit - The average amount of modules missing from the initilization list
 Ldrmodule - avgMissingFromMem - The average amount of modules missing from memory
 Handles - port - Total number of port handles
 Handles - file - Total number of file handles
 Handles - event - Total number of event handles
 Handles - desktop - Total number of desktop handles
 Handles - key - Total number of key handles
 Handles - thread - Total number of thread handles
 Handles - directory - Total number of directory handles
 Handles - semaphore - Total number of semaphore handles
 Handles - timer - Total number of timer handles
 Handles - section - Total number of section handles
 Handles - mutant - Total number of mutant handles
 Process View - pslist - Average false ratio of the process list
 Process View - psscan - Average false ratio of the process scan
 Process View - thrdproc - Average false ratio of the third process
 Process View - pspcid - Average false ratio of the process id
 Process View - session - Average false ratio of the session
 Process View - deskthrd - Average false ratio of the deskthrd
 Apihooks - nhooks - Total number of apihooks
 Apihooks - nhookInLine - Total number of in line apihooks
 Apihooks - nhooksInUsermode - Total number of apihooks in user mode

-## Volatility Feature Extractor (VolMemLyzer-V2)

 ### License
 This package is using [**Volatility**](https://github.com/volatilityfoundation/volatility) and following their LICENSE.

- ## Copyright (c) 2020
+## Copyright (c) 2020/2023

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (VolMemLyzer), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For citation in your works and also understanding VolMemLyzer-V1 completely, you can find below published papers:
+For citation in your works and also understanding VolMemLyzer-V0 completely, you can find below published papers:
 ```
 @INPROCEEDINGS{9452028,
   author={Lashkari, Arash Habibi and Li, Beiqi and Carrier, Tristan Lucas and Kaur, Gurdip},